George Soros conspiracy theories: 2000s

 In 2002, CovertAction Quarterly, now CovertAction Magazine, which is known for propaganda and disinformation published a George Soros article by Heather Coffin entitled "George Soros: Imperial Wizard."
-The article blamed George Soros for the 2000 "coup" in Yugoslavia.
+The article blamed Soros for the 2000 "coup" in Yugoslavia.

-Many of the conspiracies tied to George Soros revolved around him organizing the Color Revolutions in countries formerly occupied by the Soviet Union.
-Serbia's Bulldozer Revolution in 2000, Georgia's Rose Revolution of 2003, and Ukraine's Orange Revolution of 2004 all helped spark conspiracy theories about George Soros.
+Many of the conspiracies tied to Soros revolved around him organizing the Color Revolutions in countries formerly occupied by the Soviet Union.
+Serbia's Bulldozer Revolution in 2000, Georgia's Rose Revolution of 2003, and Ukraine's Orange Revolution of 2004 all helped spark conspiracy theories about Soros.

-In 2004, Richard Carlson, father of Tucker Carlson, former US Ambassador to the Seychelles, and lobbyist for Viktor Orbán wrote about George Soros's Potemkin Village approach to Georgia.
+In 2004, Richard Carlson, father of Tucker Carlson, former US Ambassador to the Seychelles, and lobbyist for Viktor Orbán, wrote about Soros's Potemkin Village approach to Georgia.
 These pro-democracy movements began with OTPOR in Serbia, and quickly spread across Eastern Europe in countries formerly occupied by Russia.

-In 2004, FrontPage Magazine, also known as FrontPageMag.com, edited by David Horowitz and published by the David Horowitz Freedom Center (DHFC), began to publish stories featuring George Soros conspiracies.
+In 2004, FrontPage Magazine, edited by David Horowitz and published by the David Horowitz Freedom Center (DHFC), began publishing stories featuring Soros conspiracies.
 This included a two-part series by Dr. Rachel Ehrenfeld and Shawn Macomber on Soros, "The Man Who Would Be Kingmaker".

-In 2005, George Soros's conspiracies about the Color Revolutions spread in Lithuania.
+In 2005, Soros's conspiracies about the Color Revolutions spread in Lithuania.
 The newspaper Respublika published a series of articles that attacked the non-governmental organizations and civil and human rights groups.
-Activists in Lithuania were labeled ‘Sorosologists.'
-In 2006, David Horowitz began to write about connections between George Soros and a "Shadow Party" controlling the Democratic Party in the United States of America.
-By 2008, the Freedom Center was publishing articles by Michelle Malkin connecting criticisms of George Soros to globalist conspiracies.
+Activists in Lithuania were labeled "Sorosologists".
+In 2006, David Horowitz began to write about connections between Soros and a "Shadow Party" controlling the Democratic Party in the United States.
+By 2008, the Freedom Center was publishing articles by Michelle Malkin connecting criticisms of Soros to globalist conspiracies.

-George Soros's criticisms connected to conspiracies about globalism also spread in the United States of America in 2005.
+Soros's criticisms connected to conspiracies about globalism also spread in the United States in 2005.
 Peter Schweizer, who has written other books of debunked conspiracies, published Do as I Say (Not as I Do) in 2005.
-The book purported to uncover liberal hypocrisy involving George Soros.
+The book purported to uncover liberal hypocrisy involving Soros.
 Schweizer made claims, using publicly available documents as evidence, that Soros used tax shelters to avoid bills and also invested in industries he condemned.